 So in metal plate design, the bending process should be as simple as possible.

-As shown in the figure, the original design needs two bending processes while in optimized design of improvement, only one bending process can realize two bending.
+As shown in the figure, the original design needs two bending processes while in an optimized design of improvement, only one bending process can realize two bending.

 8. Avoiding complicated bending